ticklepoke/citi-team-18/README.md

 ## User Experience

-EX-transfer applies the following techniques on the User Experience side to provide the optimal experience for end users:
+Ez-transfer applies the following techniques on the User Experience side to provide the optimal experience for end users:

 -   Optimistic confirmation to give users live feedback of their transfer progress.